tigerwill90/fox/README.md

 /assets/path:thumbnail              no matches
 ````

+Note that catch-all patterns are not supported in hostname.

 #### Priority rules
 Routes are prioritized based on specificity, with static segments taking precedence over wildcard segments.

 The following rules apply:

+- Routes with hostnames are always evaluated first, before any path-only routes.
 - Static segments are always evaluated first.
 - A named parameter can only overlap with a catch-all parameter or static segments.
 - A catch-all parameter can only overlap with a named parameter or static segments.